CalSol/braintrain/lab2.md

 Have your edge detection code execute the above on a button press, and you should be done.
 Feel free to compare against the [solution](solutions/lab2.2.cpp), too.

+> Note: this presents mbed's method for constructing CAN messages.
+Libraries (such as `zephyr-common`) may provide higher-level abstractions to build and pack data into CAN messages.

 ## Lab 2.3: CAN Messages with Data
 When the master node receives a CAN message with ID 0x41, it will pulse its LED with a length specified by the data field, in milliseconds.
 The blink length is the first 16-bit integer in the payload, in [big-endian (network order)](https://en.wikipedia.org/wiki/Endianness#Networking) format.